John 3:16

-In the King James Version, it reads:
+In the King James Version, this is translated as:

 For God so loved the world, that He gave His only begotten Son, that whosoever believeth in Him should not perish, but have everlasting life.

-John 3:16 appears in the conversation between Nicodemus, a Pharisee, who only appears in the gospel, and Jesus, the son of God, and shows the motives of God the Father on sending Jesus to save humanity.
+John 3:16 appears in the conversation between Nicodemus, a Pharisee, who only appears in the gospel, and Jesus, the Son of God, and shows the motives of God the Father on sending Jesus to save humanity.

 Biblical context

 The third chapter of the Gospel of John begins with the conversation between Nicodemus, a Pharisee, and Jesus, a Jewish itinerant preacher.
 Nicodemus is never mentioned in the synoptic Gospels, and this is one of four times John mentions him: the others are 2:23–25, where he appeared but was unmentioned; 7:50; and 19:39.
 The meeting, likely in Jerusalem, is part of the passion of Jesus.
 Unlike Matthew, Mark, and Luke, the Gospel of John is the only one to mention Jesus' life not in chronological order.

 Nicodemus was a member of the Pharisees, a Jewish religious movement in Second Temple Judaism.
 It was known for its strict adherence to the halakha (Jewish law), and for its highly oppositional attitudes of the ministry of Jesus.
 To avoid trouble with other Pharisees, Nicodemus came to Jesus at night; it is the only time a Pharisee is presented positively in the presence of Jesus.
 Later, Nicodemus became a follower of Jesus.

 Nicodemus said he knew Jesus was "a teacher who came from God".
 He then added: "For no-one could perform the miraculous signs he was doing if God were not with him."
 They then discussed the need to be born again before being able to see the Kingdom of God and where the spirit goes after the death of the body.
-Jesus then spoke about salvation and of the damnation that those who do not believe in him will face.
-He also criticised Nicodemus for his lack in the understanding of theology.
+Jesus then spoke about salvation.
+He also criticized Nicodemus for his lack in the understanding of theology.